hemanth0808/Vendor-Management-System/README.md

 - python manage.py runserver

 ## Access Django Admin:
-Open the Django admin at http://127.0.0.1:8000/admin/ and log in using the superuser credentials.
+Open the Django admin at http://127.0.0.1:8000/admin/ and log in using the superuser credentials. this is to access the database as a admin user.

 ## how to run a api endpoint:
 - first we need to make sure that we migrated the models to database